Dynamical quantum phase transitions in a spinor Bose-Einstein condensate and criticality enhanced quantum sensing: QPTs and ESQPTs in an antiferromagnetic spin-1 condensate

-\emph{QPTs and ESQPTs in an antiferromagnetic spin-1 condensate.---}We consider a spinor BEC of $N$ atoms with hyperfine spin $F=1$.
+We consider a spinor BEC of $N$ atoms with hyperfine spin $F=1$.
 Within the single-mode approximation, which enables the internal spin dynamics being isolated from the external center-of-mass motion, the system is governed by the Hamiltonian ($\hbar=1$) \cite {spinorreview,spinorreview1}